intershop/intershop-pwa/docs/guides/hybrid-approach-icm-url-rewriting.md

 ## Mapping PWA URLs to Rewritten ICM URLs

-First, the mapping table must be adapted to instruct the PWA to leave the single-page application, when switching to the help desk content page:
+First, the mapping table must be adapted to instruct the PWA to leave the single-page application when switching to the help desk content page:

 ```typescript
 export const ICM_WEB_URL = '/';